 Finding the right treatment

-The type of treatment a woman gets for PCOS depends on her age, her symptoms from PCOS, and whether or not she’s thinking about getting pregnant.
+The type of treatment a person gets for PCOS depends on their age, her symptoms from PCOS, and whether or not she’s thinking about getting pregnant.
 It usually takes a little while to determine which regimen works the best.
-One thing is for certain though: once a woman gets diagnosed with PCOS, treatment can make a huge difference to her health.
+One thing is for certain though: once a person gets diagnosed with PCOS, treatment can make a huge difference to her health.